etcdk/VertexColor-with-texture/README.md

 Execute this add-on.
 3D Viewport > Object > Output vertexColor<br>

 # Case of not working
-・Target objects are not selected.
+・Target objects are not selected.<br>
-・Selecting objects are not mesh.
+・Selected objects are not mesh.<br>
-・Selecting objects are not set material.
+・Selected objects are not assigned material.<br>
-・Material is not set image.
+・Texture image is not assigned on material.<br>